MCA Ships' Cook Certificate of Competency

 Prepare and cook bakery products

-NO, this is a basic Level 2 exam, which can feel rather intense but technically not difficult.
+No, this is a basic Level 2 exam which can feel rather intense but technically it is not difficult.
 One candidate summed it up well:

 "I feel like I have been tested but I never felt that what was being asked was beyond reasonable expectations of a chef or the MCA ships cook criteria.
 The instructors bring ample skills and teaching ability to the course providing a well-rounded preparation for the assessment phase.
 The written exam is thorough and tests depth of knowledge.
 Both practical assessments were enjoyable and I particularly appreciated how hard both instructors work to keep you at ease under exam conditions."